-If you want advice on how to support a friend or loved one with a brain tumour, call our Support Line on 1800 200 700.
-Ask for a copy of our booklet Lost for Words - How to talk to someone with cancer.
-The booklet gives advice on talking to someone with cancer.
+Our booklet Caring for someone with cancer has a section on how to talk to someone with cancer.
 It also has tips to help you to feel more confident about supporting your friend or relative.
-You can also pick up a copy of the booklet at any Daffodil Centre, or download it at www.cancer.ie
+You can also pick up a copy of the booklet at any Daffodil Centre, or download it from our website.